DJDanl/cpp-docs.pt-br/docs/mfc/reference/coleipframewndex-class.md

 ### <a name="parameters"></a>Parâmetros
  [in] *lpszRegEntry*
- A entrada de registro em que a biblioteca armazena as configurações de barra de ferramentas do usuário.
+ A entrada do registro em que a biblioteca armazena as configurações de barra de ferramentas do usuário.

  [in] *uiUserToolbarFirst*
  ID de controle atribuído à primeira barra de ferramentas definidas pelo usuário.